bytebase/bytebase.com-old/content/docs/get-started/saas.md

 1. Visit `https://www.bytebase.com/`, and click **Sign Up for Cloud** on the top right corner.
 2. Log in to Bytebase hub via a Google or GitHub account.
 3. You'll be redirected to the hub workspace page, click **Create workspace**.
-Note that only one workspace is allowed per person.
+Note that only one workspace is allowed per account.

   ![hub-workspace](/static/docs/get-started/saas/hub-workspace.webp)